thorkseng/pi4valheim/README.md

     BOX64_TRACE_FILE=/root/valheim_data/output.log
     BOX64_TRACE=1

-This values are the real ones for yoru server:
+This values are the real ones for your server:

     PUBLIC=0                        # 0 private / 1 public
     PORT=2456                       # Don't change if don't know what are you doing.